shafiulla70/Creating_a_token--Metacrafters-/README.md

 # MetaCrafters Token

-MyToken is an Ethereum ERC20 token contract that allows the contract owner to mint tokens to a provided address, and users to burn and transfer tokens.
+MyToken is an Ethereum  token contract that allows the contract owner to mint tokens to a provided address, and users to burn and transfer tokens.

 ## Features

 - Mint tokens to a specified address by the contract owner.
 - Burn tokens by any user.
-- Transfer tokens between addresses.

 ## Prerequisites